Edward Olivares Player Props: Royals vs. Blue Jays

-After going 2-for-4 with a home run and two RBI in his most recent game, Edward Olivares and the Kansas City Royals take on the Toronto Blue Jays (who will hand the ball to Jose Berrios) at 7:40 PM ET on Monday.
+The Kansas City Royals and Edward Olivares, who went 2-for-4 with a home run and two RBI last time in action, battle Yusei Kikuchi and the Toronto Blue Jays at Kauffman Stadium, Tuesday at 7:40 PM ET.

 Edward Olivares Game Info & Props vs. the Blue Jays